In the Garden: Starting Tomatoes

 Her current favorite gourmet variety is Cherokee Purple.
 It’s not prolific, but the tomatoes it does yield are luscious, juicy and flavorful.
 It’s very dramatic looking, and makes a beautiful presentation on a platter of mixed sliced tomatoes.

 There are scores of paste/sauce tomatoes to choose from, including yellow, orange and famous Italian San Marzano.
 The gold standard for making sauce is the Amish Paste tomato, which has enough juice and flavor to serve fresh.

 The farmer’s almanac can get specific when recommending the best time to start tomato seeds indoors -- Louisville and Lexington, for instance, differ by a week.
-But, in general, Kentucky gardeners are looking at mid-February as the best time to start seeds indoors, and late April for transplanting outside.
+But, in general, Kentucky gardeners are looking at mid to late February as the best time to start seeds indoors, and late April to early May for transplanting outside.